divio/divio-cloud-docs/how-to/use-git.rst

 Git repository size
 ---------------------------

-We don't impose limits on the size of your project's Git repository.
+We don't impose limits on the size of your application's Git repository.
 However, as its size increases, both our infrastructure and Git itself have to work harder to manage it.

-Above 100MB for its Git repository, we cannot guarantee that a project will function smoothly, especially when our platform is under heavy load.
+Above 100MB for its Git repository, we cannot guarantee that an application will function smoothly, especially when our platform is under heavy load.
 It can cause:

 * slower deployments
 * deployment timeouts
 * long backup times

-If your project's Git repository, including its history, exceeds 800 MB you are likely to run into persistent deployment problems.
+If your application's Git repository, including its history, exceeds 800 MB you are likely to run into persistent deployment problems.

-If you need to store large amounts of data, use the project's media storage rather than Git.
+If you need to store large amounts of data, use the application's media storage rather than Git.

 Basic Git operations